yggdrasil-917/ScriptableRenderPipeline/com.unity.render-pipelines.core/Documentation~/SRP-Instance.md

 # SRP Instance
-The [SRP Asset](SRP-Asset.md) controls configuration, but the SRP Instance is the rendering entry point.
-When developing an SRP, you need to also create this class as this is where all the rendering logic should be.

-In it's simplest form, the SRP Instance just contains a single function, **Render**, the best way to think of this is that it's a blank canvas where you are free to perform rendering in any way that you see fit.
-The **Render** function takes takes two arguments
+An SRP Instance is the class that performs the rendering within an Scriptable Render Pipeline (SRP).
+At run time, the active SRP Asset creates and configures an SRP Instance.

+If your Project uses an SRP, then you must have an SRP Instance class in your Project and that SRP Instance must have a **Render** method.
+The code that you write within this method determines which actions Unity performs when rendering using your custom SRP.
+These actions might include:

+* Clearing the framebuffer
+* Performing Scene culling
+* Rendering sets of GameObjects
+* Doing blits from one frame buffer to another
+* Rendering shadows
+* Applying post-processing effects

+The **Render** method takes takes two arguments:

 * A `ScriptableRenderContext` which is a type of Command Buffer where you can enqueue rendering operations to be performed.
 * A set of `Camera`s that to use for rendering.

 ## A basic pipeline
-The SRP Asset example from [here](SRP-Asset.html) returns an SRP Instance, this pipeline might look like what is below.
+The SRP Asset example from [here](srp-asset.html) returns an SRP Instance, this pipeline might look like what is below.

 ```C#
 public class BasicPipeInstance : RenderPipeline